stomar/lanyon/README.md

 You can find an example site in the `demo` directory.

 Note that Lanyon does not watch for site changes.
 Auto-regeneration similar to Jekyll's `serve` command is not supported, and there are no plans to add this feature.

-Lanyon applications can be served with WEBrick, Thin, Unicorn and many other web servers, and they can be deployed to services like e.g. Heroku.
+Lanyon applications can be served with WEBrick, Thin, Unicorn and many other web servers.
+They can also be deployed to services such as Heroku.

 ## Installation